-- 1. All fields that receive cost-share under this practice must be perennial pasture and have had all livestock previously excluded from all surface waters and sink-holes.
-Any field that is part of a rotational grazing system is eligible.
-A written Grazing Management Plan and Operation and Maintenance Plan that includes all acres in the grazing system must be prepared and followed in accordance with NRCS Standard 528 Prescribed Grazing. - 2.
-The system developed with this practice must maintain adequate nutrient and pH levels to improve or maintain desired forage species composition, plant vigor, and persistence in accordance with soil test recommendations. - 3.
-Locate infrastructure to facilitate grazing management and manure distribution: - i.
-Manage the type and number of livestock and the length of grazing period based on available forage and allowable utilization targets.
+- ii.
+Maintain adequate nutrient and pH levels to improve or maintain desired forage species composition, plant vigor, and persistence.
+Lime shall be applied in accordance with soil test recommendations. - 2.
+Location of infrastructure to facilitate grazing management and manure distribution must be conducted in accordance with the following: - i.
+Manage the type and number of livestock, length of grazing period, based on available forage and allowable utilization targets.
 Manage livestock rotation to new paddock subdivisions to maintain minimum grazing height recommendations and sufficient rest periods for plant recovery according to NRCS Grazing Heights and Rest Guidelines by Forage Table 1 (attached).
-Size pasture and subdivisions and manage animal stock densities to minimize grazing periods and maximize manure and urine distribution throughout the pasture.

-- ii.
-Maintain adequate plant cover of at least 60% pasture stand density year round to increase rainfall infiltration and decrease runoff from pasturelands for the lifespan of the practice. - iii.
-Locate feeding areas away from sensitive areas such as wetlands, sink holes, streams/creeks and adjacent drainage swales etc. - iv.
-Manage distribution of nutrients and minimize soil disturbance at hay feeding sites by unrolling hay across the upland landscape throughout the pasture system when soils are well drained or move hay rings periodically. - v.
+Size the pasture and subdivisions and manage animal stock densities to minimize grazing periods and maximize manure and urine distribution throughout the pasture. - ii.
+Maintain adequate plant cover of a minimum of 60% year round and pasture stand density to increase rainfall infiltration and decrease runoff from pasturelands for the lifespan of the practice. - iii.
+Locate feeding areas away from sensitive areas such as wetlands, sink holes, streams/creeks, and adjacent drainage swales etc. - iv.
+Manage distribution of nutrients and minimize soil disturbance at hay feeding sites by unrolling hay across the upland landscape throughout the pasture system when soils are well drained by moving hay rings periodically. - v.
 Designate a sacrifice lot/paddock to locate livestock for feeding when adequate forage is not available in the pasture system.
 A sacrifice lot is used during times of drought or during excessively wet soil conditions over the winter feeding season as a place to feed hay and supplements to livestock until pasture conditions are suitable for grazing or feeding without damaging the soil quality or reducing plant cover.
-A sacrifice lot/paddock should not drain directly into ponds, creeks or other sensitive areas and should not be more than 10% of the total pasture acreage. - vi.
+Sacrifice lot/paddock should not drain directly into ponds, creeks or other sensitive areas and should not be more than 10% of the total pasture acreage. - vi.
 Must mow pasture as needed to control woody vegetation and encourage vegetative re-growth. - vii.
-Pastures not meeting minimum 60% year round cover criteria shall be replanted in accordance to NRCS standard 512 Pasture and Hay Planting.
-Replanting will be at the participant's expense. - 4.
-Pastures must be mowed as needed no lower than indicated in NRCS Table 1, Guidelines for Grazing Heights and Rest Periods in order to control woody vegetation and encourage regrowth.
-Consider wildlife nesting concerns and time accordingly. - 5.
-Pastures not meeting minimum 60% year round cover criteria should be replanted in accordance to NRCS Standard 512 Pasture and Hay Planting. - 6.
-Drag pastures at least twice a year to break-up manure piles after livestock are removed from a field to uniformly spread the manure load or manage manure distribution through rotational grazing where livestock are moved to uniformly distribute manure and maximize forage. - 7.
-The NRCS Pasture Condition Score will be used to establish a benchmark for pasture evaluation and to document pasture condition and progress.
-This score will be tabulated annually at the same time of the year (during the growing season) as the initial scoring.
-The Pasture Condition Score should not exceed 35 to be eligible for sign-up.
-The pasture condition score should increase each year as better pasture management techniques allow for better forage management and increased utilization.
+Pastures not meeting minimum 60% year round cover criteria should be replanted in accordance to NRCS Standard 512 Pasture and Hay Planting.
+Replanting will be at the participant's expense. - 3.
+This practice is subject to the requirements of NRCS Standards, 512 Pasture and Hay Planting, 516 Pipeline, 528 Prescribed Grazing, 561 Heavy Use Area Protection, and 614 Watering facilities. - 4.
+Soil loss rates must be computed for all applications. - 5.
+The practice must not be in lifespan from any other conservation program.